DialloThierno-hub/Dashboard/README.md

 # Dashboard
-Conceived a dashboard to study the impact of social media on our lives and behavior
+Conceived a dashboard to study the impact of social media on our live and behavior